Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

-This means that the extended Hamiltonian $H_{\e}$ directly defines the hypersurface on which the classical motion of the system takes place.
-The hypersurface lies within the cotangent bundle $T^{*}(\MB\times\RB)$ over the same extended configuration manifold $\MB\times\RB$ as in the case of the Lagrangian description.
-Inserting Eqs.~(\ref{p-def}) and (\ref{p0-def}) into the extended set of Euler-Lagrange equations~(\ref{lageqm}) yields the extended set of canonical equations,
+This means that the extended Hamiltonian $H_{\e}$ directly defines the hypersurface within the extended phase space the classical particle motion is restricted to.
+Geometrically, the hypersurface lies in the cotangent bundle $T^*\MB_\e\equiv T^{*}(\MB\times\RB)$ over the same extended configuration manifold $\MB_\e\equiv\MB\times\RB$ as in the case of the Lagrangian description.
+This is exactly the higher-dimensional analogue of the case of an \emph{autonomous} conventional Hamiltonian system, hence a Hamiltonian with no \emph{explicit} time dependence, $H\big(\bq(t),\bp(t)\big)=\Hv_{0}$ --- where the system's initial energy $\Hv_{0}$ embodies a \emph{constant of motion}.
+In that case, the system's motion again takes place on a hypersurface that is now defined by $H(\bq,\bp)=\Hv_{0}$ and represents the phase-space surface of constant energy within the cotangent bundle $T^{*}\MB$ over the configuration manifold $\MB$.

-The right-hand sides of these equations follow directly from the Legendre transformation~(\ref{legendre1}) since the Lagrangian $L_{\e}$ does not depend on the momenta $p_{\mu}$ and has, up to the sign, the same space-time dependence as the Hamiltonian $H_{\e}$.
-The extended set is characterized by the additional pair of canonical equations for the index $\mu=0$, which reads in terms of $t(s)$ and $\Hv(s)$

 By virtue of the Legendre transformations~(\ref{legendre}) and~(\ref{legendre1}), the correlation from Eq.~(\ref{lag1}) of extended and conventional Lagrangians is finally converted into